 Tel: 01323 452323

 Set in a stunning location between the sea and the South Downs, Eastbourne College offers a superb education for its pupils.
-Every boy and girl is encouraged and supported to achieve their full potential, wherever their strengths lie.
+Every boy and girl is encouraged and supported to find their own superb.

-The importance of family life cannot be under-estimated and the College responded to this by introducing a new boarding model that accommodates greater weekend flexibility.
-The ‘flexi’ weekends enable pupils to choose whether they remain at school or return home for part of the weekend.
+The importance of family life cannot be under-estimated and in 2019 the College responded to this by introducing a new boarding model that accommodates greater weekend flexibility.
+The ‘flexi’ weekends enable pupils to choose whether they remain at school or return home for part or the whole of the weekend.
 These are in addition to traditional exeat weekends.

-In 2019, Dame Katherine Grainger DBE officially opened Eastbourne College’s Project 150 (P150).
+In 2019, Dame Katherine Grainger DBE officially opened Eastbourne College’s Project 150 (P150) buildings.
 The £33 million P150 development places the College at the forefront of learning environments in the UK.

 32 state-of-the-art classrooms